Multiple commutation relations of the quantum affine algebra $U_q(\widehat{\mathfrak{gl}}_N)$, nested Bethe vector and the Gelfand-Tsetlin basis: Appendix: A construction of the Gelfand-Tsetlin basis

 The quantum minor $T_{b_1,\dots,b_r}^{a_1,\dots,a_r}(u)$ satisfies

 for $1 \le j \le r$.

 We define the quantum determinant

 There is a distinguished commutative subalgebra called the {\it Gelfand-Tsetlin subalgebra} generated by $\mathrm{qdet} T^{(j)}(u)$, $j=1,\dots,N$.
 A basis in which all these elements are simultaneously diagonalized is called the Gelfand–Tsetlin basis.
-We introduce a partition $J=(J_1,\dots,J_N)$ such that
+We introduce a partition $J=(J_1,\dots,J_N)$ as in \eqref{partitionJ}.

 Let $\overline{w}=\{ w_1,\dots,w_n \}$ and $\overline{w}_{J_j}=\{ w_k \ | \ k \in J_j \}$ ($j=1,\dots,N$).
-We take $T(u)$ to be $T^{\mathrm{vect}}(u;\overline{w}) =R_{0n}(u,w_n) \cdots R_{01}(u,w_1) $ acting on $V_1 \otimes \cdots \otimes V_n$ .
+We take $T(u)$ to be $T^{\mathrm{vect}}(u;\overline{w}) =R_{0n}(u,w_n) \cdots R_{01}(u,w_1) $ acting on $V_1 \otimes \cdots \otimes V_n$.

 \begin{definition}

 \end{definition}